-In addition, the coroner shall determine whether any death resulted from criminal acts or criminal neglect of persons other than the deceased.
-The coroner shall identify the decedent and assure that next of kin have been notified.
-The statutory authority of the coroner is found in the county code 16 P.S.
+In addition, the medical examiner will determine whether any death was the result of criminal acts or criminal negligence of persons other than the deceased.
+The coroner will identify the deceased and ensure that the closest relatives have been notified.
+The legal authority of the medical examiner is located in county code 16 P.S.
 1231-1260.

 The Office of the Coroner is divided into four operational areas:

-In 2011, the Lancaster County Coroner’s Office became the second coroner’s office in Pennsylvania to achieve international accreditation through the International Association of Coroners and Medical Examiners.
-Accreditation provides a means by which Medico-legal Death Investigation agencies may evaluate and improve performance.
+In 2011, the Lancaster County Forensic Office became the second forensic office in Pennsylvania to achieve international accreditation through the International Association of Forensic Physicians and Medical Examiners.
+Accreditation provides a means by which medical-legal death research agencies can evaluate and improve performance.

 The basis of accreditation lies in the formulation of clear professional objectives in the form of standards.
-Once policy and procedure is in place, which ensure ongoing compliance with professional standards, a team of independent professional evaluators from across the nation is assigned to verify that all applicable standards have been implemented successfully.
-This process culminates with a decision by the Association Executive Board that the agency is worthy of accreditation.
-Accreditation is awarded for a period of five years, after which reevaluation is required.
+Once the policy and procedure are established, ensuring continuous compliance with professional standards, a team of independent professional evaluators from across the country is assigned to verify that all applicable standards have been successfully implemented.
+This process culminates with a decision by the Association's Executive Board that the agency is worthy of accreditation.
+Accreditation is granted for a period of five years, after which a re-evaluation is required.

 Lancaster County Forensic Center

-In November of 2012, the Coroner’s Office moved operations into the newly constructed, Lancaster County Forensic Center, located on Spring Valley Road in East Hempfield Township.
-This long awaited transition marks the first time that all areas of the coroner’s office are operating under one roof.
-This state of the art facility will serve the citizens of Lancaster County well for many years to come.
+In November 2012, the coroner's office moved its operations to the new construction site, Lancaster County Forensic Center, located on Spring Valley Road in this municipality of Hempfield.
+This long-awaited transition marks the first time all areas of the coroner's office have operated under one roof.
+This state-of-the-art facility will serve the citizens of Lancaster County well for many years to come.